Skip to main content

 2. Live execution status

-run_turn_stream emits one StatusEvent per node via LangGraph's multi-mode streaming.
-The CLI renders a progress spinner while the graph is still running:
+run_turn_stream emits one StatusEvent per pipeline stage as the turn executes.
+The CLI renders a progress spinner while the runtime is still working:

 ⠋ crisis_gate → load_memory → therapeutic → finalize

 The stream now also has a non-terminal response_ready event.
-That means the CLI can render the finished reply as soon as finalize_turn_node seals it, while the post-response memory tail continues in the background.
-The next user turn still waits for that tail before it is processed, so turn ordering and memory consistency stay intact.
+That means the CLI can render the finished reply as soon as turn finalization seals it.

 3. On-demand inspection commands